 Australians prepare to die as the radioactive fallout that destroyed the rest of humanity slowly reaches their country.

 “Maybe we’ve been too silly to deserve a world like this.” – Character quote

 Recommended edition: On The Beach by Nevil Shute

 Lolita by Vladimir Nabokov

-A middle-aged professor becomes the step-father of a 12 year old girl, and then starts a sexual relationship with her.
+A middle-aged professor becomes the step-father of a 12 year old girl, and then starts a physically intimate relationship with her.

 Lolita is a wonderful book abut a disturbing situation.
 Some people just can’t handle facing the fact that situations like this actually happen, or they refuse to expose themselves to a book that might make them (gasp) empathize or understand how it might happen. – Readers quote